hack3rs.ca network-security

 1. Playbook Structure and Scope

-Create playbooks for recurring incident types (for example phishing compromise, malware beaconing, suspicious admin login, data exfiltration concern, DDoS impact).
-Each playbook should define scope, assumptions, roles, and entry criteria.
+Build playbooks for the incident types your environment actually sees: phishing account compromise, malware beaconing, suspicious admin login, potential data exfiltration, ransomware indicators, DDoS impact.
+Each playbook should define its scope, its assumptions, the roles involved, and the criteria that trigger it.

 Normal Behavior